This classic dessert recipe was originally published in 2016 and has been updated in 2018!

 - 1 cup Heavy Whipping Cream

-- Butter an 8 by 12-inch baking dish.
+- Preheat the oven to 350 degrees.
+Butter an 8 by 12-inch baking dish.
 Line the bottom evenly with the rhubarb slices.

 - Sprinkle the rhubarb evenly with 1 cup of the sugar.
 Evenly distribute the butter on top of the sugar.